nicolaspernoud/windows-remote-perfmonitor/README.md

 ## Caution

-This app is not meant to be secure, do not exposes on public network.
+This app is not meant to be secure, do not expose on public network.
 It's for local network monitoring only inside trust zone.